WebAssembly/component-model/design/mvp/Async.md

 "the current one" is always clear: it's the one passed to the current function as a parameter.

+### Context-Local Storage

+Each task contains a distinct mutable **context-local storage** array.
+The current task's context-local storage can be read and written from core wasm code by calling the [`context.get`] and [`context.set`] built-ins.

+The context-local storage array's length is currently fixed to contain exactly 2 `i32`s with the goal of allowing this array to be stored inline in whatever existing runtime data structure is already efficiently reachable from ambient compiled wasm code.
+Because module instantiation is declarative in the Component Model, the imported `context.{get,set}` built-ins can be inlined by the core wasm compiler as-if they were instructions, allowing the generated machine code to be a single load or store.
+This makes context-local storage a good place to store the linear-memory shadow stack pointer as well as the pointer to the struct used to implement [thread-local storage] APIs used by guest code.

+When [memory64] is integrated into the Component Model's Canonical ABI, `context.{get,set}` will be backwards-compatibly relaxed to allow `i64` pointers (overlaying the `i32` values like hardware 32/64-bit registers).
+When [wasm-gc] is integrated, these integral context values can serve as indices into guest-managed tables of typed GC references.

+When [threads are added](#interaction-with-multi-threading), each thread will also get its own distinct mutable context-local storage array.
+This is the reason why "context-local" storage is not called "task-local" storage (where a "context" is a finer-grained unit of execution than either a "task" or a "thread").

+For details, see [`context.get`] in the AST explainer and [`canon_context_get`] in the Canonical ABI explainer.

 ### Subtask and Supertask

 Each component-to-component call necessarily creates a new task in the callee.